 - Watch the I Bike Here videos to learn about how cycling is a quick and fun way to get around UBC campus.

-- If you need a bike, the Bike Kitchen, UBC’s non-profit bike shop run by the AMS Bike Co-op, can find a bike for you and take care of all of your maintenance needs for a very reasonable cost.
+- If you need a bike, the Bike Kitchen, UBC’s non-profit bike shop run, can find a bike for you and take care of all of your maintenance needs for a very reasonable cost (or teach you how to do it yourself!).

 - Helmets, bells and lights are mandatory in BC.
 Replace your helmet every few years (the materials can break down over time, or become damaged by long-term ‘wear and tear’ or a fall).